zilishen/documentation/.github/pull_request_template.md

 - [ ] I have read the [contributing guidelines](https://github.com/nginx/documentation/blob/main/CONTRIBUTING.md)
 - [ ] I have signed the [F5 Contributor License Agreement (CLA)](https://github.com/f5/.github/blob/main/CLA/cla-markdown.md)
+- [ ] I have rebased my branch onto main
+- [ ] I have ensured my PR is targeting the main branch and pulling from my branch from my own fork
+- [ ] I have ensured that the commit messages adhere to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 - [ ] I have ensured that documentation content adheres to [the style guide](https://github.com/nginx/documentation/blob/main/templates/style-guide.md)
-- [ ] If the change involves potentially sensitive changes, I have assessed the possible impact
+- [ ] If the change involves potentially sensitive changes[^1], I have assessed the possible impact
 - [ ] If applicable, I have added tests that prove my fix is effective or that my feature works
-- [ ] If applicable, I have checked that any relevant tests pass after adding my changes
+- [ ] I have ensured that existing tests pass after adding my changes
 - [ ] If applicable, I have updated [`README.md`](https://github.com/nginx/documentation/blob/main/README.md) and [`CHANGELOG.md`](https://github.com/nginx/documentation/blob/main/CHANGELOG.md)
-- [ ] I have rebased my branch onto main
-- [ ] I will ensure my PR is targeting the main branch and pulling from my branch from my own fork

-Potentially sensitive changes include anything involving code, personally identify information (PII), live URLs or significant amounts of new or revised documentation.
+[^1]: Potentially sensitive changes include anything involving code, personally identify information (PII), live URLs or significant amounts of new or revised documentation.
 Please refer to [our style guide](https://github.com/nginx/documentation/blob/main/templates/style-guide.md) for guidance about placeholder content.